jbx-protocol/juice-docs-v1/protocol/contracts/jbdirectory/read/terminalsof.md

 * Arguments:
   * `_projectId` is the ID of the project to get terminals of.
+* The view function can be accessed externally by anyone.
+* The function does not alter state on the blockchain.
 * The function overrides a function definition from the `IJBDirectory` interface.
 * The function returns an array of terminal addresses..
 {% endtab %}